tliron/go-khutulun/README.md

 plugins.
 You are encouraged to add your own.

 One of the hallmarks of TOSCA is that every service is a topological graph.
-Moreover, the edges of the graph are 1st-class citizens.
+Moreover, the edges of the graph are first-class citizens.
 This killer feature supercharges your modeling power for the cloud.

 The developers of Khutulun are involved in the TOSCA community and committed to improving the